-MUSIC
+MAINTENANCE FEES

-MUSIC Two individual half-hour lessons per week, each semester, in Piano, Voice, Violin, Organ or Band Instruments MAINTENANCE FEES Payable by all students both resident and non-resident in the day and evening sessions: For 1 to 5 credit hours inclusive, per credit hour Payable by all students in the evening session: Registration fee, per semester An advance deposit of \$5 is required of all freshmen when applying for admission for the fall semester.
+An advance deposit of \$5 is required of all freshmen when applying for admission for the fall semester.
 This sum is credited on the maintenance fee at entrance and is not subject to refund.

+LIBRARY FEE

+Payable by all day or evening students enrolled for 6 or more credit hours......\$1.50

+REGISTRATION FEE

+Payable by students enrolled in the Division of Adult Education.
+Per semester \$1.00

-GRADUATION FEE (Payable at time of application for degree) Bachelor's degree \$ 5 Master's degree 10 STUDENT ACTIVITY FEE Payable by all undergraduate students in the day session taking six credit hours or more.
+STUDENT ACTIVITY FEE

+Payable by all undergraduate students in the day session taking six credit hours or more.
 (Not subject to change during a semester because of reduction in number of credits earned.)
+First semester (including athletic and dramatic ticket)\$7.00 Second semester, students enrolled first semester

+Second semester, new entrants (including athletic and dramatic ticket) 5.00 Payable by all evening session students, per semester .50

-First semester (including athletic and dramatic ticket) STUDENT BUILDING FEE Payable by all students enrolled in the day session taking six credit hours or more, per semester.
-(Not subject to change during a semester because of reducton in number of credits earned)
+STUDENT BUILDING FEE

+Payable by all students in the day session enrolled for six credit hours or more, per ę semester.
+(Not subject to change during a semester because credit hours are reduced)\$3.00 Payable by all students enrolled in the day session taking less than six hours, per C. semester 1.50) Payable by all evening session students, per semester)

-FEES FOR 1945 SUMMER SESSION EIGHT-WEEK TERM
+FEES FOR 1946 SUMMER SESSION

+SIX-WEEK TERM